shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endraw %}
 {% endcode %}

-Note, that if you don't provide a default value for your configuration, you should add a null-check, to verify that the config value you want to use was actually configured by the merchant.
+Note that if you don't provide a default value for your configuration, you should add a null-check, to verify that the config value you want to use was actually configured by the merchant.

 ## Line-items

-Inside your cart scripts you can modify the line-items inside the current cart.
+Inside your cart scripts, you can modify the line items inside the current cart.

 ### Add product a line-item

-You can add a new product line-item simply by providing the product `id` of the product that should be added.
+You can add a new product line item simply by providing the product `id` of the product that should be added.
-Additionally, you may provide a quantity as second parameter if the product should be added with a quantity higher than 1.
+Additionally, you may provide a quantity as a second parameter if the product should be added with a quantity higher than 1.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}